wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 # CloudFormation

-AWS [announced][CFAnnouncement] CloudFormation in 2011.
-The CloudFormation service takes infrastructure blueprints, called _templates_, and provisions the required resources in the right sequence taking into account any dependencies between resources.
+AWS CloudFormation, [announced][CFAnnouncement] in 2011, takes infrastructure blueprints, called _templates_, and provisions the required resources in the right sequence taking into account any dependencies between resources.

-Today, you can [automatically deploy][CFDelivery] infrastructure into [multiple regions][CFStackSet] with a single [git push][CFGit] using only no other tools but CloudFormation.
+CloudFormation can [automatically deploy][CFDelivery] infrastructure into [multiple regions][CFStackSet] using templates stored in [Git repository][CFGit].

 Despite its advanced capabilities CloudFormation gathered a bad reputation.
-I I used to judge CloudFormation exclusively on the syntax of its specification languge.
+I used to judge it exclusively based on the syntax of its specification language.
 When I looked at a CloudFormation template I saw a verbose YAML configuration file sprinkled with awkward [built-in functions][CFFunctions].

 AWS publishes sample templates [in this website][CFSamples] each of them represented as a _map_, a simple data structure.
 Click on any "Launch Stack"